klieret/icsc-paradigms-and-patterns/readme.md

 This repository contains the source code of the lecture slides as well as the exercises.

-It was presented September/October 2020 at the [iCSC 2020](https://indico.cern.ch/event/853710/).
+The course was presented September/October 2020 at the [iCSC 2020](https://indico.cern.ch/event/853710/).

+## Running the exercises

-## Generating PDFs from source
+## Generating lecture slides from source

 You need to use [XeLaTeX](https://en.wikipedia.org/wiki/XeTeX):